MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/arc-gateway.md

 ---

+### Manual gateway association required post-deletion

-### If an Arc gateway is deleted while a machine is still connected to it, Azure portal must be used to associate the machine with any other Arc gateway resources
+If an Arc gateway is deleted while a machine is still connected to it, Azure portal must be used to associate the machine with any other Arc gateway resources.

 To avoid this issue, detach all Arc-enabled resources from an Arc gateway before deleting the gateway resource.
 If you encounter this error, use Azure portal to associate the machine with a new Arc gateway resource.